apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-playground-on-localhost.md

    Events(last 5 warnings, see more:kbcli cluster list-events -n default mycluster):
    TIME        TYPE        REASON        OBJECT        MESSAGE
    ```
-2. Run the command below to delete the leader pod.
+2. Delete the leader pod.
    ```bash
    kubectl delete pod maple05-mysql-1
    >
    pod "maple05-mysql-1" deleted
    ```

 3. Run `kbcli cluster connect maple05` to connect to the ApeCloud MySQL Paxos group to test its availability.
-You can find this group can be accessed within seconds.
+You can find this group can still be accessed within seconds due to our HA strategy.
    ```bash
    kbcli cluster connect maple05
    >